Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - Application Manifest SHOULD define any timeout applied to the Application (`/etc/monai/app.json#timeout`).

-  - When not provided the default value `90` will be used.
+  - When not provided the default value `0` SHALL be assumed.

+  - This value can be overridden by the top level executor, such as Application Server.

 - Application Manifest MUST enable the specification of environment variables for the Application (`/etc/monai/app.json#environment`)